1. Skip to content

 1982:

-Tensions had been mounting in Lebanon and these started the 1975-1990 Lebanese Civil War.
+Tensions had been mounting in Lebanon, and these started the 1975-1990 Lebanese Civil War.
 Israel supports the SLA against other forces in the war that are backed by Syria.

 This Israeli invasion of Lebanon eventually results in the creation of Hezbollah.
-When a group of Shiite Muslim clerics in Lebanon decided to take up arms against the Israelis, Iran's new theocratic — also Shiite Muslim — government provides them funds and training.
+When a group of Shiite Muslim clerics in Lebanon decides to take up arms against the Israelis, Iran's new theocratic — also Shiite Muslim — government provides them funds and training.

 Hassan Nasrallah joined Hezbollah in 1982 after Israel invaded Lebanon and became the group's leader in 1992 when Israel assassinated its former leaderImage: EPA/WAEL HAMZEH